addy-dclxvi/blog/content/post/fish-shell.md

 Most of GNU/Linux distros use bash as the default shell.
 But there are many aftermarket alternative of cli shell for it.
 And my favourite is fish, the friendly interactive shell.
-My favourite features of fish are..
+Some of my favourite features of fish are..

 - **Command suggestion**, usually based on history.
 Hit right arrow or Ctrl+F to complete it.
 {{< figure src="https://u.cubeupload.com/addy15/suggestion.png" >}}